What Is A Covenant Marriage?

+If you live in the States of Arizona, Arkansas or Louisiana, you have the option of entering into a Covenant Marriage.
 To enter into a covenant marriage, you must first undergo counseling with a marriage counselor or clergyman and file an affidavit of completion of counseling with the Clerk of the Court.
 Additionally, you have to sign a declaration acknowledging your intent to enter into a covenant marriage when you apply for your marriage license.

 If you are already married and you want to convert to a covenant marriage you can do so by paying a fee and completing a Declaration of Intent to enter into a covenant marriage with a sworn statement containing your personal information and the date and place of your wedding.
 The fee and completed Declaration must be filed with the Clerk of the Court.

 Aside from the additional requirements to enter into a covenant marriage, the other distinct characteristic of a covenant marriage is that the court can only grant a divorce or legal separation in a limited number of situations.
 Due to the high divorce rate in this country, the supporters of covenant marriages thought it would be a good idea to make it more difficult to get a divorce.